captn3m0/codechef/_problems/hard/ARRANGE2.md

 ---
 ###  All submissions for this problem are available.

 A number X is called Permut number if X and 2X ( both without leading zeroes ) have same number of digits and are permutations of each other.
-Given A and B, find the number of Permut numbers >= A and <= B.
+Given A and B, find the number of Permut numbers &gt;= A and &lt;= B.

 Note : X is called permutation of Y if every digit ( 0 - 9 ) occurs same number of times in both the numbers ( maybe at different positions ).